Robert Broadwood: Second Boer War

 Broadwood saw active service again during the Second Boer War, commanding the 2nd Cavalry Brigade (with local rank of brigadier-general).
 He took part in the relief of Kimberley and the Battle of Paardeberg in February 1900.
 In March 1900, Broadwood's force was ambushed at Sanna's Post by the Boers, suffering 571 casualties and losing several guns, though he eventually managed to extricate his troops.
 Major-General Sir Henry Colvile was ordered to assist him, but was slow in doing so.
 This incident was one of the two reasons cited for Colvile's removal from command the following year.
 In the aftermath of the ambush, the Cabinet urged Lord Roberts to supersede Broadwood, which he refused to do.

 In December 1900, however, Broadwood was held responsible Lord Roberts for Major-General R. A. P. Clements' defeat at Nooitgedacht and was sent home to England.
 He returned to the field the following year.
 In June 1901, Broadwood captured most of President Martinus Theunis Steyn's staff and some of the guns he had lost at Sanna's Post, but Steyn managed to escape.

 For his services, Broadwood was mentioned in despatches twice, including by Lord Roberts, who described him as "commanding the 2nd Cavalry Brigade with exceptional ability and dash throughout the operations".
 He was appointed a Companion of the Order of the Bath (CB) on 29 November 1900, but was not invested by King Edward VII at Buckingham Palace until 8 August 1902.
 He was appointed an extra aide-de-camp to the King in 1901.

 South Africa and China

-In late 1902, Broadwood was appointed Colonel on the Staff to command the Troops in Natal, with the substantive rank of colonel, and the local rank of brigadier-general.
+In December 1902, Broadwood was appointed Colonel on the Staff to command the Troops in Natal, with the substantive rank of colonel, and the local rank of brigadier-general.
 In 1904, he was appointed Officer Commanding, Orange River Colony District, serving until 1906, when he was appointed General Officer Commanding, South China, and promoted to major-general.
 He was reportedly popular in Hong Kong due to his interest in racing, serving as a steward of the Jockey Club.
 He served as GOC until 1910.
 While serving in this position, Broadwood was made colonel of his regiment, the 12th Lancers, in March 1909.

 He was promoted to lieutenant-general, dated 7 March 1912, and retired from the army on 3 December 1913.